gabischool/Week6_JS_Assignment/README.md

 - Open the `dom_challenges.js` file.
 - Follow the tasks to:
   1. Build the `displayArticles` function to dynamically display articles from the `newsData` object based on their category.
-  2. Add event listeners to navigation links to load articles for the selected category.
 - Use the GIF below as a reference to see how the final website should look.

 ---